GSA/prototype-city-pairs-api/running_this_project_on_cloud.md

    (Q: do you have to build the sails app in order to get all of the node_modules content?)

-2. Push a copy of the application to cloud.gov
+3. Push a copy of the application to cloud.gov

    `cf push`

-   If it is successful, you should get a message stating that the application is running.
+   If it is successful, you should get several messages, including:

-3. Test it is working with web page & API call
+   `Build succeeded!`
+   `App started`
+   `urls: {url}`

+4. Test the web page to confirm it has deployed
+    Access the {url} from above using a web browser.
+You should see the following message:
+    `Welcome to Web CityPairs API demo page!`

+5. Test the API
+    Construct the API url by adding the {url} value plus the example API path on the web page from step 3.
+Access this URL in your web browser.
+You should see the resulting JSON.
+(Alternatively, you can call the API with an API testing tool.)

 ### Express version
-1. Log into cloud.gov
-2. Push your application to cloud.gov
+Follow the same instructions as the Sails version, but cd to the /express directory.